Guide

 - 4. Drag a constraint slider — say, tighten a budget or lower a capacity limit — and hit Solve.

-That's it.
-You've just run a constrained optimization, identified the active limits, and seen how the recommendation shifts when assumptions change.
-The rest of this guide goes deeper into each step.
+You've now run a constrained optimization, found the active limits, and seen how the recommendation shifts when an assumption changes.
+The rest of the guide takes each step further.

 Key concepts